briannaflynn/simpleORF/README.md

 # simpleORF
-A simple python script to index all ORFs from a protein sequence
+A simple python script to index all ORFs from a DNA sequence

 Many of the examples I found on Biostars were overly complicated for this task, and so I hope this simple indexing tool helps.
 This tool requires that you install biopython, ```pip install biopython```, first.